steelThread/redisfs/README.md

 ### Configuration & Construction
 redisfs supports the follow configuration options that can be passed into either the RedisFs constructor or the redisfs factory method.
-	# options - Optional Hash of options.
+	# options      - Optional hash of options.
 	#   redis      - Existing instance of node_client.
 	#   host       - String Redis host.
 (Default: Redis' default)
 	#   port       - Integer Redis port.
 (Default: Redis' default)